Biennale de Paris

-The Biennale de Paris (English: Paris Biennale) is a noted French art festival, established in 1959.
+The Biennale de Paris (English: Paris Biennale) was a noted French art festival, established in 1959.
 In 1983, the organization ceased functions, until its reestablishment in 2000 with the first exhibition of the new era occurring in 2004.
+The organization ran the festival until 2021, when the organization announced it would "“turn the page of the Biennale, in order to set up a new event," focusing instead on luxury crafts.

 The Biennale's mission is to promote art and artists which challenge current conventions in the art world.

 The Biennale de Paris rejects exhibitions and art objects.
 It refuses to be "thought by art".
 It identifies and defends true alternatives.
 It calls for "non-standard practices".

 History

-Inspired by the Venice Biennale and the São Paulo Art Biennial, the 'Biennale de Paris' was created by André Malraux, the Minister of Culture, in 1959 and headed by Raymond Cogniat.
+Inspired by the Venice Biennale, the Menton Biennale and the São Paulo Art Biennial, the 'Biennale de Paris' was created by André Malraux, the Minister of Culture, in 1959 and headed by Raymond Cogniat.
 Cogniat held the position as director until 1967, when he resigned due to health concerns.
 He was succeeded by Jacques Lassaigne who lead the institution until its decommissioning in 1985.
 The initial goal of the Biennale was to present an overview of young creativity worldwide and to create a place of experiences and meetings; this was achieved partly with an international jury and the institution of an upper age limit of 35 years for submitted artists.

 Held every two years from 1959 to 1985, it was eventually decommissioned by the Ministry of Culture for a multitude of reasons including the rise of competing art exhibitions in Paris and the removal of the age requirements for artists.
 After its decommissioning, there were several failed attempts to revive the exhibition.
 In 1993, Alfred Pacquement headed attempts to restore and finance a new edition of the Biennale, but the plans were ultimately dropped.
 In 2000, Alexandre Gurita headed the reestablishment of the Biennale as a public institution with a focus on challenging and pushing conventions of contemporary art.
 With support from contemporary artists and art critics, the Biennale put on its first exhibition since 1985 in 2004, and continues to run with its emphasis on non-traditional art forms.

+The revived version of the Bienniale came to an end in 2021, following years of controversies around forgery and economic stresses due to the COVID-19 pandemic.